Executive Coaching ROI

 Here’s the honest caveat: most ROI surveys ask leaders who chose coaching whether it worked, so their ROI tends to skew positive.
 The 3-7x range is consistent, but ROI depends on your role, the specificity of your goals and feedback, your willingness and capability to do the work, and how you track results.

-In 27 years of coaching 3,000+ leaders across 37 countries, the ROI pattern is consistent.
+In 27 years of coaching 3,000+ leaders in 37 countries, the ROI pattern is consistent.
 It shows up in four places, each using numbers your organization probably already tracks.

 Replacing a mid-level professional costs between 50% and 200% of their annual salary (SHRM, 2023).
 If coaching helps a leader retain one person who would otherwise leave, the engagement pays for itself, and in most cases it pays for itself several times over (like 3-7x referenced above).